pcruz7/wp_favorites_plugin/README.txt

 == Usage ==

-Simply add the shortcode [favorite_button] to the posts that you'll want to be favorite-enabled.
+Simply add the shortcode [favorite_button] to the posts or pages that you'll want to enable favouriting or just use one of the available panels.